Remote SSH for Comma Device

 The connect app includes a browser-based terminal.
 To enable it, set SSH Keys on your device to ouasius.
 Then you can go to the terminal page in our connect.

-Security note: Browser SSH relies only on JWT authentication.
-If someone obtains your JWT token, they can access your device.
-We recommend removing the ouasius key when you’re done.
-Best used for quick access on mobile when CLI isn’t available.
+Security: Browser SSH relies only on your JWT token for authentication.
+If someone obtains your token, they can access your device as long as ouasius is in your authorized keys.
+Remove the ouasius key when you’re done - treat browser SSH as temporary access for when CLI isn’t available (like on mobile).